LegitPhase/FlopClient/README.md

 i didnt bother to fix some visual stuff -> commented part on either RenderUtils pr DrawUtil idfk icba Credits to https://github.com/WalmartSolutions/Flap-Client for cracked & deobfed jar

+do /freeflap on the dog private discord for free flap client !